t-clark04/Clark-Data-Science-Portfolio/README.md

 - Displays my ability to develop and deploy interactive web applications with ``streamlit`` and build machine learning models with ``scikit-learn``.
 - Allows the user to explore classification models, tune hyperparameters, and make predictions on user-uploaded data or a provided NBA dataset.
 - Click [here](https://clark-machine-learning.streamlit.app/) to check it out, or see [MLSStreamlitApp](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/MLStreamlitApp) for the full description.
-- **ML Models**: Logistic Regression, Decision Tree, K-Nearest Neighbors
+- **ML Models: Logistic Regression, Decision Tree, K-Nearest Neighbors**

 <br clear="all">